-Prerequisite: COMS 1003.
+Prerequisite: COMS 1003 or pass entrance exam.
 This course provides hands-on experience with several software applications.
 Topics include intermediate and advanced word processing and desktop publishing features; spreadsheet design, formulas, and charts; database design principles and implementation; presentation design and techniques; and integration among these applications.
 Students will be required to apply each package on a semester project relation to their major.
-May not be taken for credit after completion of BUAD 2003.